christophior/heb-vax-finder/README.md

 A tool to help you try to find and book an appointment to get the covid-19 vaccination.

+If you need help finding your coordinated I recommend checking out https://www.latlong.net/

 ### install

 ```